-Unit 3 Conflict arising out of the dual judicial system; Trendecy for amalgamation of the two systems of courts; The Indian High Courts Act 1861; The Government of India Act, 1935; High Courts under the Indian Constitution.
+Unit 3 Conflict arising out of the dual judicial system; Need for amalgamation of the two systems of courts; The Indian High Courts Act 1861; The Government of India Act, 1935.

 Judicial Committee of Privy Council as a Court of Appeal and its jurisdiction to hear appeals from Indian decision; Abolition of the Jurisdiction of the Privy Council to hear appeals from Indian decisions.